romanchaa997/Audityzer/docs-site/docs/user-defined-test-templates.md

 # User-Defined Test Templates

-Web3FuzzForge allows you to create, customize, and share your own test templates for specific vulnerabilities, protocols, or testing scenarios.
+Audityzer allows you to create, customize, and share your own test templates for specific vulnerabilities, protocols, or testing scenarios.

 ## Overview